DEFRA/defra-docker-dotnetcore/README.md

 On commit to master Jenkins will build both `dotnetcore` and `dotnetcore-development` images and push them to the `defradigital` organisation in GitHub if the tag specified in the `dotnetVersions` map within the `./Jenkinsfile` does not already exist in Docker Hub.

+This image uses the [Defra Docker Shared Jenkins library](https://github.com/DEFRA/defra-docker-jenkins) to abstract pipeline complexity from repository.
+See repository for further usage details.

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: